September 2024

 Different universities and programs use varying methods/formulas to calculate your aggregate score for admission.
 Always check with the specific university for the most up-to-date and accurate formula, as these can change from year to year or even vary by department.

-The general weight distributions used for calculating aggregate scores in Nigerian universities typically involves combining the scores from three components: UTME , Post-UTME (if applicable), and O’Level results.
+The general weight distributions used for calculating aggregate scores in Nigerian universities typically involves combining the scores from three components: UTME , O’Level results, and Post-UTME (if applicable).
 Below are the most common distributions:

 Formula: